This post may contain affiliate links.

 - Understand the temperature related to your desired doneness.
 Check out our article that’s all about internal temperature cooking guidelines.

-If you’re serving this for dinner, pair it with out Healthy Cornbread or Gluten-Free Cornbread.
+- If you’re serving this for dinner, pair it with our Skillet Cornbread or Gluten-Free Cornbread.

 It’s important to allow a cooked steak to rest for a few reasons.
 One, you want to capture that carry-over cooking so it reaches your ideal internal temperature (steak will increase in temperature 3-5 degrees after cooking, so remove the steak from the cooking element just shy of your desired doneness).